 08 of 10

-Slices of pressed tofu slathered in a gluten-free barbecue sauce is by far the easiest dish you can make.
-It's a recipe you can pull off on your busiest nights and the baked tofu can be served simply over lettuce or on gluten-free bread for a great sandwich.
-Add a side like a simple rice pilaf and dinner is served!Continue to 9 of 10 below.
+Slices of pressed tofu slathered in a gluten-free barbecue sauce is one of the easiest dishes you can make—a recipe you can pull off on your busiest nights.
+The baked tofu can be served simply over lettuce or on gluten-free bread for a great sandwich.
+Add a side like a simple rice pilaf, and dinner is served!Continue to 9 of 10 below.

 09 of 10

-Stir-fries are a vegetarian and vegan staple, and with good reason.
-They're a quick, easy meal you can make with simple ingredients you have on hand.
+Stir-fries are a staple of vegetarian and vegan fare, and with good reason: They're quick, easy meals you can make with simple ingredients you have on hand.
 For inspiration, try this simple stir-fry with Swiss chard, mushrooms, and tofu.
 It takes just 20 minutes and is perfect when served over rice or Asian noodles along with a simple homemade soup.

 10 of 10

-Casseroles are an amazing tool in a busy family's life and millet makes a great base for a hearty meal.
-This millet gratin casserole is kid-friendly and easy to whip up then stick in the oven so you can get a few things done before dinner.
+Casseroles are amazing meals for busy families, and millet makes a great base for this hearty offering.
+This millet gratin casserole is kid-friendly and can be whipped up and stuck in the oven to cook while you turn to other household duties.
 All that's needed to make it gluten-free is to skip the soy sauce and breadcrumbs.